Middle East tensions raise risk of supply disruptions; Increase in U.S. oil drilling caps prices.

 Bahrain said at the weekend that an explosion that caused a fire at its main oil pipeline on Friday was caused by sabotage, linking the attack to Iran, which denied any role.

 The rise in WTI futures towards $60 last week brought an increase in U.S. drilling.
 U.S. producers added nine oil rigs in the week to Nov.
-10, the biggest jump since June, raising the count to 738, energy services firm Baker Hughes said on Friday.
+10, the biggest jump since June, raising the count to 738, energy services firm Baker Hughes said

 The rig count <RIG-OL-USA-BHI> is also much higher than a year ago, when only 452 rigs were active, indicating that the U.S. oil industry is comfortable operating at current prices.